Report: Bibles for Mideast

-Mr. Kunjukunju and his family came from the lowest rung of Indian society, the Dalit or ‘untouchable’ class [while now officially outlawed, the caste system in India still operates in less obvious ways—Ed.].
-They worshipped Hindu idols and witches
+Kunjukunju and his family came from the lowest rung of Indian society, the Dalit or ‘untouchable’ class [while now officially outlawed, the caste system in India still operates in less obvious ways—Ed.].
+They worshipped Hindu idols and practiced sorcery.

-As a young man, he was powerfully built, his face marked by a prodigious horn-like moustache draped around his mouth.
-He worked as a ‘goonda’ or hired thug for several wealthy individuals.
-Truly his involvement with criminal activities almost cost his life.
+A powerfully-built young man, his face marked by a prodigious horn-like moustache draped around his mouth, he worked as a ‘goonda,’ or hired thug, for several wealthy individuals.

-As an enforcer for their questionable enterprises he made his share of enemies.
-One day several aggrieved victims of his strong-arm tactics decided to get even.
-A mob of 20 people surrounded him and brutally attacked.
-His body, covered with wounds, fell to the pavement, completely unresponsive.
-They thought he was dead so they left him lying there and ran off.
+As an enforcer for such questionable enterprises, he made a good number of enemies.
+One day about 20 aggrieved victims of his strong-arm tactics decided to get even, surrounding him and brutally attacking.
+When he fell bloodied and unresponsive to the pavement, they left him lying there—presumably dead—and ran off.

-Police found him battered body in the street and checked his vital signs.
-When they found nothing, his lifeless body transported to the morgue.
-On the post mortem table, a medical examiner performed a routine inspection and was shocked when one of his toes moved.
+Police found his battered body in the street and checked his vital signs.
+Finding none, they transported his body to the morgue.
+During the routine post-mortem examination, the medical examiner got the surprise of his life when one his toes moved!

-Astounded by this—and now detecting a faint pulse— doctor immediately transferred Mr. Kunjukunju to a local hospital.
+Astounded by this—and now detecting a faint pulse—the pathologist immediately transferred Kunjukunju to a local hospital.

-After he regained consciousness, some evangelists of Gospel to Asia and Middle East Nations (gos2amen) visited him in his room.
-They told him Jesus loves him and that only Jesus can conquer death, demonstrated by His bodily resurrection from the dead.
+After he’d regained consciousness and stabilized, some workers with Bibles for Mideast visited him in his room.
+They told him Jesus loves him and that only Jesus can conquer death, demonstrated by his bodily resurrection from the dead.

-Given for dead—like Lazarus – he could see that God had imparted a second chance at life.
+Having been himself given up for dead—like Lazarus—Kunjukunju could see that God really had given him a second chance at life.

-They clearly explained the message of the Gospel.
+The evangelists as clearly as possible explained the message of the Gospel to him.
 He followed their words carefully, nodding his head.
-With his heart overcome, he repented of his sins and accepted Jesus Christ as his personal savior and Lord.
+Finally, his heart overcome, he repented of his sins and accepted Jesus Christ as his personal savior and Lord.

-The pastors put their hands on his head and prayed.
-While they were praying, Kunjukunju had a vision that Jesus smiled, held out his arms, and pulled him in closely for a hug.
-With childlike faith, he trusted that he could lean on Jesus for the rest of his life.
-Lord Jesus came into his heart and imparted a deep settled peace to both his mind and heart, something he had never known or felt before.
+The workers put their hands on his head and prayed.
+As they did, Kunjukunju saw Jesus standing before him smiling and holding out his arms, and then he felt himself being pulled in closely for a hug.
+With childlike faith, he knew that he could lean on Jesus for the rest of his life.
+The Lord Jesus came into his heart, imparting a deep settled peace to both his mind and heart, something he had never known or felt before.

-As Mr. Kunjukunju grew in the Lord, he began to speak in churches, prayer meetings and corner meetings.
-He also began distributing Bibles with “Gospel to Asia and Middle East Nations (gos2amen), which is an associate ministries of Bibles for Mideast … all of which he continues to do!
+As Kunjukunju grew in the Lord, he began to speak in churches, prayer meetings and corner meetings.
+He also began distributing bibles with Bibles for Mideast … all of which he continues to do!
 He now goes by the name Kunjukunju Upadesi, ‘Upadesi’ meaning adviser or gospel preacher.